orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 @see "What if this wasn't the case?" https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=%22What%20if%20this%20wasn%27t%20the%20case%3F%22

-In the case of Rays, whether something is a vertex/initial/terminal is only inferred from surrounding context.
-And these checks only need to happen locally in order to decide how to traverse arbitrary structure (as in - I only need to check the presence of something next to me, not traverse the whole direction recursively in order to decide what to do).

 Leaves the following questions:
 - [ ] How to define currently trying some directionality: waiting for some function, perhaps some partial state acquirable? ; parallel, one at the completion step, the other in between still waiting